Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-cosmosdb/README.md

     export TEST_CLIENTS=2

 The above settings has been chosen to sustain a 1000 msg/sec stream.
-Likewise, below settings has been chosen to sustain a 10,000 msg/sec stream.
+Likewise, below settings has been chosen to sustain at least 10,000 msg/sec stream.
-Each input event is about 1KB, so this translates to 10MB/sec throughput.
+Each input event is about 1KB, so this translates to 10MB/sec throughput or higher.

-    export EVENTHUB_PARTITIONS=18
+    export EVENTHUB_PARTITIONS=16
     export EVENTHUB_CAPACITY=12
-    export PROC_JOB_NAME=streamingjob
-    export PROC_STREAMING_UNITS=36
+    export PROC_STREAMING_UNITS=48
-    export COSMOSDB_RU=75000
+    export COSMOSDB_RU=80000
-    export TEST_CLIENTS=18
+    export TEST_CLIENTS=20

 ## Monitor performances